Deci-AI/super-gradients/documentation/source/Example_Classification.md

-# Example: Training a classification model and transfer learning
+# Training a classification model and transfer learning

 In this example we will use SuperGradients to train from scratch a ResNet18 model on the CIFAR10 image classification dataset.
 We will also fine-tune the same model via transfer learning with weights pre-trained on the ImageNet dataset.